 The term 'case note' can be confusing.
 Sometimes it means a summary, based on an analysis of a case.
 However, in law school assignments a case note often requires you to write both a summary and a critical analysis (essay) about a case.
 Check your assignment instructions carefully.
 If the assignment is divided into sections, with separate word limits and marks stipulated, then make sure you answer using these divisions.
-You may need two, three or even four separate sections.
-If these divisions are not stipulated, then you may combine the discussion using the topics as guidelines.
 Check with your lecturer if you are unsure about the required structure.

-Regardless of the structure, your assignment needs to be written in full: no dot points, no table format or any other note-taking style is permitted.
+Your assignment needs to be written in full: no dot points, no table format or any other note-taking style is permitted.
 The summary needs to be written in cohesive paragraphs, citing the given case, and using your own words throughout.
 In the summary you will need to: provide a brief overview of the facts and procedural history of the case, and then analyse the ratio of the judges.
-The analysis will be structured in an essay format - introduction with thesis statement, body with sub-headings and topic sentences per paragraph, conclusion emphasising your argument.
+The analysis will be structured in essay format.
+It needs an introduction with a thesis statement, body with sub-headings and topic sentences for each paragraph, and a conclusion emphasising your argument.
 You will need to do research for the analysis/essay part of the case note.

 and should then objectively cover the major aspects of the judgment, including:

 This is basically a research essay.
 All claims must be supported by evidence and referenced correctly.
 There must be a clear and logical argument defined by sub-headings.
 You should adopt a clear position from which to examine the significance of the case, so include a thesis statement in your introduction.
-In developing your argument, you will draw on the case and other materials to discuss why the case is significant..
+In developing your argument, you will draw on the case and other materials (primary and secondary) to discuss the case.

 Depending on the assignment, you should:

 Most law journals regularly publish case notes, especially on recent decisions.
 You can find example of case notes in:

 For these journals, you need to search for the case name (use the index for print volumes), then check whether the document is a case note.
 See an example.